Learn more about facelift surgery Click here to learn about local facelift surgeons

 Reviewed by Neil Sadick, MD

 Thermage is a non-surgical skin tightening procedure that uses radio waves to lift and firm the skin.
-It can be used to rejuvenate several areas of your body, including your face, stomach, knees, arms, legs or butt.
-Thermage — also known as ThermaCool, ThermaLift and radiothermoplasty — was originally used to tighten facial skin, smooth wrinkles and improve facial contours without incisions or downtime.
-The procedure is often a good option for people who don't want a full facelift, and for those who worry that an injectable filler such as Restylane or Juvederm won't have results lasting long enough.
+It can be used to rejuvenate several areas of your body, including your face, stomach, knees, arms, legs and butt.
+Thermage — also known as ThermaCool, ThermaLift and radiothermoplasty — was originally used to tighten facial skin, smooth wrinkles and improve facial contours without incisions or downtime, but its use has been expanded to other parts of the body.
+The procedure is still considered a good option for people who don’t want a full facelift and for those who worry that an injectable filler such as Restylane or Juvederm won’t have lasting results.

-When applied to the face, Thermage can lift sagging eyebrows, increase the prominence of cheekbones, and redefine the jawline.
-Additionally, Thermage can tighten wrinkled facial skin, improve the appearance of double chins and turkey necks, and eliminate the signs of aging on the hands.
+Thermage can lift sagging eyebrows, increase the prominence of cheekbones and redefine the jawline.
+Additionally, Thermage can tighten wrinkled facial skin, improve the appearance of double chins and turkey necks and eliminate the signs of aging on the hands.

 The Thermage Procedure

-Thermage is typically performed in a doctor's office and may take up to an hour, depending on the size and condition of the treatment area.
-Thermage delivers radio frequency energy to heat collagen, a structural protein located in the deep layers of the skin.
-Thermage helps build and contract collagen, which in turn tightens the appearance of the skin's surface.
+Thermage is typically performed in a doctor’s office and may take up to an hour, depending on the size and condition of the treatment area.
+Thermage delivers radiofrequency energy to heat collagen, a structural protein located in the deep layers of the skin.
+Thermage helps build and contract collagen, which in turn tightens the skin’s appearance.
 During each pulse, the outer layer of the skin is cooled while the deeper layers of skin and fat are heated to induce collagen tightening.

 Each energy pulse takes two to seven seconds.
-The entire face may require 400 to 600 pulses, and the stomach area may require 400 pulses.
-The amount of pulses for other treatment areas varies.
+The entire face may require 400 to 600 pulses.
+The number of pulses needed to treat other body parts varies.

 Thermage Results

-Thermage results may be apparent after just one procedure.
-In fact, some women who have undergone body contouring around their love handles with Thermage have lost 1.5 inches of girth around their abdomen after one treatment.
+You may be able to see Thermage results after just one procedure.
+Some women who have undergone body contouring around their love handles with Thermage have lost 1.5 inches of girth around their abdomen after one treatment.

-The experience is often described as a deep heating or mild pinching sensation, but a new vibrating hand piece has led to significantly less discomfort.
+The Thermage experience is often described as a deep heating or mild pinching sensation.
+A new vibrating handpiece has led to significantly less discomfort.

-Still, oral pain medication and a topical anesthetic ointment may be administered before treatment.
+Still, oral pain medication and a topical anesthetic may be administered before treatment.

 Best Candidates for Thermage